 To Change Your Job

 If ever you want to change your job, you’ll need a winning CV that lists all these skills.
-But more importantly, you’ll need to be able to show at interview stage that you really can execute all these skills to a high level.
+But more importantly, you’ll need to be able to show at the interview stage that you possess all of these in-demand skills.

 To Get a Promotion

-If you’re acing all the administrative challenges that come your way, you may end up first in line for a promotion, which can mean more money, more responsibility and less actual admin on your plate.
-So improve your administrative skills now and it might help you move away from the elements of your job you don’t totally love, in future years.
+If you’re aceing all the administrative challenges that come your way, you may end up first in line for a promotion.
+This can mean more money, more responsibility and less actual administration duties on your plate.
+So improve your business skills now and it might help you move away from the elements of your job you don’t totally love in future years.

 To Get a First Job

-If you’re looking for your first business administration job ever, mastering these skills can really help you get a new job.
-If you want to provide better for your family, or have more day-to-day variety at work, a business administrator role could be a way to do it.
-So don’t get depressed at the idea of practising your skills; instead, think of it as a step on the way to a better future.
+If you’re looking for your first business administration job gaining these qualities can really help you stand out from other job candidates.
+If you want to provide better income for your family a business administrator role could be a way to do it.
+So, don’t get depressed at the idea of practicing your skills; instead, think of it as a step on the way to a brighter future.